WGLab/Bioformer/README.md

 #### Pytorch checkpoint

 The Pytorch checkpoint can be downloaded from [Huggingface](https://huggingface.co/bioformers/bioformer-cased-v1.0).
 You can easily use Bioformer with the [transformers](https://github.com/huggingface/transformers) library.

 ## Acknowledgment

-Bioformer is supported by the Google TPU Research Cloud (TRC) program.
+Bioformer is partly supported by the Google TPU Research Cloud (TRC) program.